Skip to main content

 Documentation Problems

-Problem: Items rejected due to missing or incorrect HS codes Solution: - Research correct HS codes for your products - Maintain a database of product classifications - Update product information in Shopify
+Problem: Items rejected due to missing or incorrect HS codes Solution: - Research correct HS codes for your products - Maintain a database of product classifications - Add HS codes to your products in Shopify (inventory item’s Harmonized System code) so they are prefilled when creating labels—how to add HS codes in Shopify - Update product information in Shopify

 • Use generic codes as last resort